extremenetworks/ExtremeScripting/EXOS/Python/git_download/README.md

 What script would you like to download?
 20

-By downloading this file you agree to the License noted in the readme file located in the URL below
+By downloading this file you agree to the License Terms in the readme, available at the URL below.

 https://github.com/extremenetworks/ExtremeScripting/blob/master/EXOS/Python/vlan_copy_port/README.md